 And oh, my goodness, it’s a monster.

-It’s ginormous, surprisingly lightweight, the main car can be charged via USB, and comes with a dual joystick remote – without an antenna for the kids to break.
+It’s surprisingly lightweight, the main car can be charged via USB, and comes with a dual joystick remote – without an antenna for the kids to break.
 It goes over all different obstacles – challenge your kids to create outdoor courses using recyclables, humans, and whatever else they want!
 It’s got real details, like working lights, huge shocks and suspension, and more.

 I love it as a tool to get the kids outdoors again, but it’s great for any kid who loves remote control cars and monster trucks.
 And again, the soft foam wheels won’t do damage to property or people.

 Book Gifts and gifts that encourage Literacy for 6 year old boys: